-For the home gardener a few stand out varieties should be considerd.
+For the home gardener, a few stand-out varieties should be considered:

-Low growing species include forms of Acacia cognata, these are plants can look great in a pot and are extremely popular with landscapers, A. cognata is a great plant in rockeries, but works its magic as a low border plant or a replacement for buxus.
+Low-growing species include forms of Acacia cognata.
+These plants can look great in a pot and are extremely popular with landscapers.
+A. cognata is a great plant in rockeries but works its magic as a low-border plant or a replacement for buxus.
 Look for A. cognata ‘River Cascade’, A. cognata ‘Limelight’ and A. cognata Dwarf ‘Mini Cog’.

-A. baileyana prostrate is a form of the popular Cootamundra wattle, very low growing with masses of yellow flowers.
+A. baileyana prostrate is a form of the popular Cootamundra Wattle.
+It is very low-growing with masses of yellow flowers.

-- A. baileyana or ‘Cootamundra Wattle’, masses of golden yellow flowers cover the tree in winter to spring.
+- A. baileyana or ‘Cootamundra Wattle’.
+Masses of golden yellow flowers cover the tree from winter to spring.

-- A.beckleri from the Flinders ranges, this acacia forms a rounded bush to 2m, well suited to smalller gardens.
+- A.beckleri from the Flinders Ranges.
+This Acacia forms a rounded bush to 2m, well suited to smaller gardens.

-- A. complanata, long flowering from spring through to autumn with deeper yellow flowers that most.
+- A. complanata.
+Long flowering from spring through to autumn with deeper yellow flowers than most.

-- A. dealbata or ‘Silver Wattle’ is a tall tree reaching from 10 – 25min height depending on conditions.
+- A. dealbata or ‘Silver Wattle’ is a tall tree reaching 10 – 25m in height, depending on conditions.
 Cream flowers in spring.

-- A. drummondi is a small growing species, 2 – 3m, with deep green foliage, golden flowers in spring.
+- A. drummondi is a small growing species reaching 2 – 3m, with deep green foliage and golden flowers in spring.

 - A. podalyrifolia or ‘Mount Morgan Wattle’ is popular in the home garden.
-Silvery green foliage.
+It has silvery green foliage.

 For a list of RETAIL Nurseries that sell Acacia visit: